Silencer2K/wow-action-bar-profiles/README.md

 Action Bar Profiles
 ===================

 Add-on that allows you to setup and quickly switch between different profiles of your action bars.
-Just open the character window and switch to the **Action Bars** tab.
+Simply open the character window and switch to the **Action Bars** tab.

 Also, you can use the chat command to switch between profiles.
 For example, type **/abp use DK Frost** to activate the profile named **DK Frost**.